-So, I spoke with people from Allendale living in the identical ramshackle tin-roof houses I had witnessed on my forced drive through Lumberton, North Carolina, when highway 95 flooded.
+So, I spoke with people from Allendale living in the identical ramshackle tin-pan houses I had also witnessed on my forced drive through the town of Lumberton, North Carolina, when highway 95 flooded.

 I was floored by the third-world living conditions rivaling the slums of Africa and by the resilience of Americans living in the searing southern heat alternated by monsoon rain without air conditioning and solid housing.
 Unintentionally, I caused quite a scene driving through the sand-filled streets of Allendale in my shiny new BMW.